It’s the age-old question: As a freelance writer, do I need a niche? If I do, how do I choose a profitable freelance writing niche?

-So when looking back, I decided on my niche, tried to find gigs in that niche but was unlucky.
-But, I still built my portfolio with somewhat random topics and was able to land a client in a niche I was interested in – digital marketing.”
+So when looking back, I decided on my niche and tried to find gigs in that niche, but I was unlucky.
+I still managed to build my portfolio with somewhat random topics before I was finally able to land a client in a niche I was interested in – digital marketing.”

 Niche: B2B marketing